FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Tutorials.md

 5. FarmData2 provides several different templates for creating different types of issue:
    ![Templates to choose from when creating an issue in FarmData2.](./images/IssueTemplates.png)
 6. Choose the "Bug report" template.
-7. Use the advice from the above sources and the descriptions below to complete each of the following parts of the template to report the bug that you "found" earlier.
+7. Use the advice from the above sources and the descriptions below to complete each of the following parts of the template to report the bug that you were guided to find earlier.
    - **Title**: The title should be brief while also clearly indicating where the bug is occurring and what it is.
    - **Description:** Expand on the title to describe the bug, when and where it occurs and why it is a bug.
 Do not duplicate information here that appears in later sections.
    - **Steps to Reproduce**: Give numbered list of short, precise, step-by-step instructions that someone reasonably familiar with FarmData2 could follow to reproduce the bug.